drewsilcock/silcock-dev/src/content/blog/how-long-is-a-cucumber.md

 ---
-title: How long is a cucumber? 🥒
+title: "How long is a cucumber? \U0001F952"
+description: >-
-description: A deep dive into how JavaScript handles Unicode, and what this means for string indexing.
+  A deep dive into how JavaScript handles Unicode, and what this means for string indexing.
-date: "2018-12-20"
+date: 2018-12-20
-tags: [coding]
+tags:
+  - unicode
 ---

 *Or: UTF-16 handling of astral planes and implications for JavaScript string indexing*